top of page

 Time reference Checkpoints

-The total hike was 19.5km, appx 7 hours return.
+The total hike was a whopping 19.5km, appx 7 hours return.
 We had minimal break or rest time.
 We struggled to find our way in the "umbrella palm" forest that leads to the final fall.
-The trail at the umbrella palm forest was raw, with no clear path and many fallen trees and the terrain was hilly, confusing navigation!
+The trail at the umbrella palm forest was raw, no clear path and many fallen trees and the terrain was hilly, confusing navigation!
 Although we taped markers on the trees and scattered paper makers on the ground, but we had a hard time locating the path on the return.

 0720 - Start hike from temple